subfield-dev/public-data/u15_historical_dataset.md

 The RA dataset will be made publicly available in **Summer 2025**.
 The release will include:
 - Cleaned CSV files
 - A data dictionary and codebook
-- Basic summary statistics and visualizations
-- Sample scripts for longitudinal and network analysis

 Stay tuned for updates through this repository, or contact [f.lachapelle@proton.me](mailto:f.lachapelle@proton.me) with questions or to get on the release notification list.